Parliament of the Canary Islands

-The Parliament of the Canary Islands is the regional legislature of the Canary Islands, an autonomous community of Spain.
-The Parliament has seventy members and members serve on four-year terms.
+The Parliament of the Canary Islands (Parlamento de Canarias) is the regional legislature of the Canary Islands, an autonomous community of Spain.
+The Parliament has seventy members elected on four-year terms.
+The parliament approves the Canary Islands budget and controls the actions of the Canary Islands Government.
 The parliament is based in Santa Cruz de Tenerife, one of the Canaries' two capitals.